mcsrainbow/mcsrainbow.github.io/en/2022/03/notes-from-influence-the-psychology-of-persuasion/index.md

-# Notes from 'Influence: The Psychology of Persuasion'
+# Notes from "Influence: The Psychology of Persuasion"

 The 6 principles of persuasion are Reciprocation, Commitment and Consistency, Social Proof, Liking, Authority, Scarcity.